MSBradshaw/AlleleBalance/README.md

 There is one table for each chromosome (1-22, x and y)  named like `chromosome_1` or `chromosome_x`

 If you want to force update the database with data that otherwise would not pass the threshold requirements (such as in the event it is empty) use `--force_update true`.

+## Query DB
+To use this function you must specific `--type query`

+Required parametes:
+1. `--samples`

+You can use `--type query` to compare a list of samples at their common sites to all other samples at those sites This functionality will produce a file, `query_results.tsv` with the following columns: chromosome, position, genotype, numerical_genotype, population_size, p_value, avg_allele_balance_difference
+The resulting `p_value` columns is a result of comparing the samples listed in the `--samples` parameter to the results of the population in the db at that site.
+Similarly the column `avg_allele_balance_difference` is a comparision of allele balance means of the listed samples and remaining population.

 ## Usage Examples

 Analyze a sample in the current directory

-`python --type analyze --db path/to/exomes.db --vcf path/to/sample.vcf.gz --pileup path/to/sample.pileup.gz`
+`python --type analyze --db path/to/exomes.db --name test_sample_1 --vcf path/to/sample.vcf.gz --pileup path/to/sample.pileup.gz`

 Analyze a sample in the current directory + create a fingerprint report

-`python --type analyze --db path/to/exomes.db --vcf path/to/sample.vcf.gz --pileup path/to/sample.pileup.gz --fingerprint HighQualitySnps.bed`
+`python --type analyze --db path/to/exomes.db --name test_sample_1 --vcf path/to/sample.vcf.gz --pileup path/to/sample.pileup.gz --fingerprint HighQualitySnps.bed`

 Update the database